GIG HARBOR, Wash. — The mother of a former Gig Harbor High School quarterback is taking legal action after a late hit landed her son in the hospital.

 The family blames the district for the “significant delay in treatment,” saying despite knowing thousands of fans would be in attendance, it lacked the facilities and personnel to safely host the game and failed to ensure that medical personnel and emergency first responders had unobstructed access to the field.

-The 16-page document states that the injuries affected the boy’s performance in school, and his ability to participate in extracurricular activities, and caused him emotional distress and embarrassment.
+The 16-page court filing states that the injuries affected the boy’s performance in school, and his ability to participate in extracurricular activities, and caused him emotional distress and embarrassment.

 The district disciplined coaches from both high schools following an investigation into the 2023 ‘Fish Bowl’ incident, issuing letters of reprimand and placing several on leave for an undisclosed amount of time.

-KIRO 7 has reached out to the Peninsula School District for comment on the lawsuit and has not yet heard back.
+KIRO 7 reached out to the Peninsula School District, who said they cannot comment on any open litigation.